blamario/grampa/grammatical-parsers/README.md

 Grammatical Parsers
 ===================

 Behold, yet another parser combinator library in Haskell.
+Except this one is capable of working with grammars rather than mere parsers.
+A more in-depth description is available in the [paper](../Grampa.lhs.pdf) from Haskell Symposium 2017, what follows is a short tutorial.

 You can apply the usual [Applicative](http://hackage.haskell.org/package/base/docs/Control-Applicative.html#t:Applicative),